Many people assume that being homeless just means sleeping on the street, this is not correct.

 We only have a duty to accommodate those who are found to be unintentionally homeless, eligible for assistance, in priority need and able to demonstrate a connection to the local area.

-This duty is under Part VII of the Housing Act 1996 as amended by the Homelessness Act 2002.
+This duty is under Part VII of the Housing Act 1996 as amended by the Homelessness Act 2002, amended by the Homeless Reduction Act 2017.

 If you are homeless or about to become so:

-To speak with our team in hours please send an email with your name and telephone number to firstname.lastname@example.org or visit our One Stop Shop at Futures Park, Bacup (OL13 0BB) or call 01706 252555.
-Opening hours are Monday to Friday 10am-4pm.
+To speak with a member of our team please complete our referral form and we will be in contact within 3 working days; or visit our One Stop Shop at Futures Park, Bacup, OL13 0BB; opening hours are Monday to Friday 10am-4pm.